robertdebock/ansible-role-backup/README.md

 # What timestamp format to use when saving files.
 backup_timestamp: "{{ ansible_date_time.date }}"

-# What compression type to use, choose from gz, zip, bz2
+# What compression type to use, choose from tgz, zip, bz2
-backup_format: gz
+backup_format: tgz

-# A list of objects to backup.
-Each item has these parameters:
-# - name: A name of the object.
-# - type: either "directory" or "mysql".
-#   - "directory" will archive all files and directories found in the "source".
-#   - "mysql" will make a mysql dump of the "source".
-# - source: either
-#   - a path (when type == directory) or
-#   - a database name (when type == mysql )
-# - format: either gz, zip of bz2
-#
-# For example:
-# backup_objects:
-#   - name: home
-#     type: directory
-#     source: /home
-#   - name: drupal
-#     type: mysql
-#     source: drupal
-#     format: zip

 backup_objects:
   - name: varspool